thephpleague/plates/templates/index.md

 $path = $templates->path('articles::beginners_guide');
 ~~~

-You can also get the path of an existing template:
+You can also get the path from an existing template:

 ~~~ php
 $path = $template->path();